ualib/agda-algebras/postmodern_algebra.rst

 Observations, categorically
 ---------------------------

-Let us revisit the list of observations we made (in classical notation) above in :numref:`Section %s <observations-classically>`.
+Let us revisit the list of observations we made (in classical notation) above in :numref:`Section %s <basic-facts>`.

 Throught this section,